Winter activities in the Chamonix Valley

 For those who somehow manage to exhaust the skiing in Chamonix itself, there are many other areas covered by the Mont Blanc ski pass including Courmayeur in Italy, Les Contamines, St Gervais, Megeve and Praz sur Arly.
 There are also a number of ski areas within an hour's drive including Verbier, Flaine, Les Carroz and Samoens.

-There is more to Chamonix than snow sports; our in-resort team, Mountain Lifestyle, can organise one of the many other activities the Valley has to offer:You can contact Mountain Lifestyle here for further information and reservations.
+There is more to Chamonix than snow sports; our in-resort team can organise one of the many other activities the Valley has to offer:Contact us for further information and reservations.